amlanacharya/Agent/module3/lessons/lesson4.1.md

         if age < 18:
             raise ValueError("Applicant must be at least 18 years old") return v

     @model_validator(mode='after')
     def validate_application(self):
         # Ensure there's at least one education entry
         if not self.education:
             raise ValueError("At least one education entry is required")

         # Ensure there's at least one work experience
         if not self.work_experience:
             raise ValueError("At least one work experience is required")

         # Ensure there are at least three skills
         if len(self.skills) < 3:
             raise ValueError("At least three skills are required")

         # Check for required skill types (domain-specific validation)
         skill_names = [skill.name.lower() for skill in self.skills]
         required_skills = ["communication", "teamwork"]
         missing_skills = [skill for skill in required_skills if not any(req in name for name in skill_names for req in [skill])]

         if missing_skills:
             raise ValueError(f"Missing required skills: {', '.join(missing_skills)}")

         return self
 ```

+---

-## 🧪 Exercises
+## 💪 Practice Exercises

+1. **Create a Payment System Model**:
-1. Create a `PaymentSystem` model with conditional validation based on payment method (credit card, PayPal, bank transfer) that validates the appropriate fields for each method.
+   - Implement a `PaymentSystem` model with conditional validation based on payment method
+   - Validate appropriate fields for credit card, PayPal, and bank transfer methods
+   - Add custom error messages for each validation failure

+2. **Build a Travel Booking Validator**:
-2. Implement a `TravelBooking` model that validates dates, passenger information, and applies different validation rules based on domestic vs. international travel.
+   - Create a `TravelBooking` model that validates dates and passenger information
+   - Apply different validation rules for domestic vs. international travel
+   - Implement passport validation for international bookings

+3. **Develop a Dynamic Product Inventory**:
-3. Build a `ProductInventory` model with dynamic validation rules that can be configured at runtime for different product categories.
+   - Build a `ProductInventory` model with configurable validation rules
+   - Create different validation profiles for various product categories
+   - Implement a factory method to generate appropriate validators

+4. **Design a Smart Survey Form**:
-4. Create a validation system for a survey form that enforces different validation rules based on previous answers (e.g., if a user selects "Other" for a question, a text field becomes required).
+   - Create a validation system for a survey that adapts based on previous answers
+   - Make fields required conditionally (e.g., when "Other" is selected)
+   - Implement skip logic validation for question sequences

+5. **Implement Secure Password Validation**:
-5. Implement cross-field validation for a password change form that ensures the new password is different from the old password and meets complexity requirements.
+   - Create a password change form with cross-field validation
+   - Ensure the new password differs from the old password
+   - Implement complexity requirements with helpful error messages

+---

-## 🔍 Key Takeaways
+## 🔍 Key Concepts to Remember

-- Complex validation often requires validating multiple fields together
+1. **Cross-Field Validation**: Validating multiple fields together ensures data consistency and integrity
-- Conditional validation allows for different rules based on context
+2. **Conditional Validation**: Different validation rules can be applied based on field values or types
-- External context can be incorporated into validation logic
+3. **Context-Dependent Validation**: External information can be incorporated into validation logic
-- Dynamic validation rules provide flexibility for changing requirements
+4. **Dynamic Validation**: Validation rules can be configured at runtime for flexibility
-- Proper validation error messages improve user experience
+5. **Comprehensive Error Messages**: Clear, specific error messages improve user experience

+---

+## 🚀 Next Steps

+In the next lesson, we'll explore:
+- Advanced error handling strategies for validation failures
+- Techniques for graceful recovery from invalid inputs
+- Creating user-friendly validation error messages
+- Implementing validation middleware for web applications
+- Building validation pipelines for complex workflows

+---

-## 📚 Additional Resources
+## 📚 Resources

 - [Pydantic Validators Documentation](https://docs.pydantic.dev/latest/usage/validators/)
 - [Advanced Pydantic Usage Patterns](https://docs.pydantic.dev/latest/usage/models/)
 - [Validation Best Practices](https://docs.pydantic.dev/latest/usage/validation_decorator/)

-## 🚀 Next Steps
+---

+## 🎯 Mini-Project Progress: Data Validation System

+In this lesson, we've made progress on our data validation system by:
+- Implementing advanced validation patterns for complex scenarios
+- Creating cross-field validation for related data
+- Building conditional validation based on context
+- Developing dynamic validation rules for flexibility

-In the next lesson, we'll explore advanced error handling and recovery strategies for validation failures, ensuring that our applications can gracefully handle invalid inputs.
+In the next lesson, we'll continue by:
+- Adding robust error handling to our validation system
+- Implementing recovery strategies for validation failures
+- Creating a comprehensive validation pipeline

+---

+> 💡 **Note on LLM Integration**: This lesson focuses on Pydantic validation patterns that can be used with both simulated and real LLM systems.
+These validation techniques are particularly valuable when processing structured data from LLM outputs.

+---

+Happy coding! 🚀